Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

-The C0 language, with its minimal set of language features and its existing support for specifications, serves well as the source language for our implementation.
+The C0 language, with its minimal set of language features and its existing support for specifications, serves well as the target language for our implementation.
 As its name suggests, C0 borrows heavily from C, but its feature set is reduced to better suit its intended purpose as a tool in computer science education \cite{arnold2010c0}.
 It is a memory-safe subset of C that forbids casts, pointer arithmetic, and pointers to stack-allocated memory.
 All pointers are created with heap allocation, and de-allocation is handled by a garbage collector.

 The abstract syntax for C0 programs supported by \gco is given in \fig~\ref{fig:gvc-syntax}, \ie \gvc's abstract syntax. \gvc programs are made of struct and method declarations that largely follow C syntax.
-What differs from C is \gvc's specification language.
+What differs from both C and C0 is \gvc's specification language.
 Methods may specify constraints on their input and output values as side-effect-free gradual formulas $\gphi$, usually in \ttt{//@requires} or \ttt{//@ensures} clauses in the method header.
-Loops similarly contain loop invariants made of gradual formulas.
-Users of \gvc may also specify abstract predicates with bodies that are gradual formulas.
+Loops and abstract predicates contain invariants and bodies respectively that are made of gradual formulas.
 Such formulas $\gphi$ are imprecise formulas $\withqm{\phi}$ or complete boolean formulas $\phi$ (Note, in this case, $\phi$ must be self-framed as defined in IDF).
 A formula $\phi$ joins boolean values, boolean operators, predicate instances, accessibility predicates, and conditionals via the separating conjunction $\phiAnd$. \gvc programs also contain \ttt{//@fold p($\overline{\tilde{e}}$)} and \ttt{//@unfold p($\overline{\tilde{e}}$)} statements for predicates and \ttt{//@assert $\phi$} statements for convenience.